godcrampy/color-game/README.md

 RGB Color Guessing game made as a part of Web Development Bootcamp Course by Colt Steele.
 Helps in improving color identification from hex codes

-## Getting Started

-Download the 6.
-Color Game directory and run index.html on your web browser

 ## Authors